lanl/Tardigrade-examples/docs/software_installation.rst

 :code:`/path/to/tardigrade/build/_deps/tardigrade_micromorphic_element-src/src/python`
 to the :code:`config.py` entry for "micromorphic".

-The path to the :code:`micromorph` shared library needs to be inserted into the Python path whenever it is to be used.
+The path to the :code:`micromorphic` shared library needs to be inserted into the Python path whenever it is to be used.
 This is handled automatically by the SCons workflow.